CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/Setup-NVLink-Ethernet-Combined-Cluster-Beta.md

 ---
-title: Install NetQ for Ethernet and NVLink
+title: Install NetQ for Ethernet and NVLink (Beta)
 author: NVIDIA
 weight: 227
 toc: 5
 bookhidden: true
 ---
 Follow these steps to set up and configure your VMs in a cluster of servers.
 First configure the VM on the master node, and then configure the VM on each additional node.
 NVIDIA recommends installing the virtual machines on different servers to increase redundancy in the event of a hardware failure.
+{{<notice info>}}
+This deployment type is currently in beta, and installations with more than five nodes will not support upgrades to future NetQ versions.
+{{</notice>}}
 ## System Requirements

 This deployment model requires a cluster comprising a minimum of three nodes.
 Verify that *each node* in your cluster meets the VM requirements: